Charles Fryatt: Court-martial

 Fryatt and his crew were sent to the civilian internment camp at Ruhleben, near Berlin.
 On 16 July 1916, the Dutch newspaper De Telegraaf reported that Fryatt had been charged with sinking a German submarine.
 In reality, U-33 had not been sunk; at the time of the trial it was on active service as part of the Constantinople Flotilla.
 The basis for the charge was the inscription on his gold watch from the Admiralty.
 Fryatt was tried at a court-martial by the Imperial German Navy on 27 July 1916, at Bruges Town Hall.
 Captain Fryatt was found guilty of being a franc-tireur and sentenced to death.
 The sentence was confirmed by the Kaiser.
 At 19:00, Fryatt was executed by a naval firing squad at Bruges within the harbour grounds.
 The execution was witnessed by one of the town's aldermen.
-He was buried in a small cemetery just outside Bruges that was used for burying Belgian civilians executed after being convicted of offenses involving guerrilla warfare or perfidy.
+Fryatt was buried in a small cemetery just outside Bruges that was used for burying Belgian civilians executed after being convicted of offenses involving guerrilla warfare or perfidy.
 The grave was later visited by diplomat Sir Walter Townley (British Ambassador to the Netherlands from 1917 to 1919) and his wife.

 An execution notice was published in Dutch, French and German announcing the death of Fryatt.
 It was signed by Admiral Ludwig von Schröder.
 A translation of the execution notice reads:

 NOTICE.
 The English captain of a merchant ship, Charles Fryatt, of Southampton, though he did not belong to the armed forces of the enemy, attempted on March 28th, 1915, to destroy a German submarine by running it down.
 For this he has been condemned to death by judgment this day of the Field Court Martial of the Naval Corps, and has been executed.
 A ruthless deed has thus been avenged, belatedly but just.
 Signed VON SCHRÖDER, Admiral Commandant of the Naval Corps, Bruges, July 27th, 1916.